liannaaleks/masterpiece_bachelor/README.md

-# Intro to Cloud Computing
+# Intro to the masterpiece

  ## Requirements